Ireland in the Eurovision Song Contest 1987

-Ireland was represented by Johnny Logan with the song "Hold Me Now" in the 1987 Eurovision Song Contest in Brussels.
+Ireland was represented at the Eurovision Song Contest 1987 with the song "Hold Me Now", written and performed by Johnny Logan.
+The Irish participating broadcaster, Radio Telefís Éireann (RTÉ), selected its entry through a national final.
+The entry eventually won the Eurovision Song Contest.

 Before Eurovision

-National final
+Eurosong '87

-The event took place on 8 March 1987, at the Gaiety Theatre in Dublin. was hosted by RTÉ broadcaster Marty Whelan and former Irish Eurovision participant Maxi.
+Radio Telefís Éireann (RTÉ) held the national final on 8 March 1987, at the Gaiety Theatre in Dublin, hosted by RTÉ broadcaster Marty Whelan and former Irish Eurovision participant Maxi.
 Nine songs competed, and the winner was chosen by an "expert" jury, which included Linda Martin, who represented Ireland in 1984 and would do so again in 1992.

 At Eurovision

 The Eurovision Song Contest 1987 was held at the Palais du Centenaire, Eeuwfeestpaleis in Brussels, Belgium.